-The Forest Eco-Committee should decide on a Forest Eco-Code that promotes and celebrates their LEAF Theme actions in their nursery or school.
+The Forest Eco-Committee should decide on a Forest Eco-Code that promotes and celebrates their LEAF Theme actions in school or the local community.

 Create a Forest Eco-Code

 Your Forest Eco-Committee and those who have helped with your LEAF Theme actions will need to create a forest code that symbolises the work and achievements you have made whilst participating in the LEAF programme.
 Remember, your Forest Eco-Code must link to the LEAF Theme your Forest Eco-Committee have chosen.
 There are no rules for this section, only that you have fun and get creative.